reidmorrison/parallel_minion/README.md

-The above #process_request method should now take on average 1,810 milli-seconds which is significantly faster than the 3,780 milli-seconds it took to perform the exact same request, but using only a single thread
+The above #process_request method should now take on average 1,810 milli-seconds which is significantly faster than the 3,780 milli-seconds it took to perform the exact same request prior to using Minions.

 The exact breakdown of which calls to do in the main thread versus a Minion is determined through experience and trial and error over time.
 The key is logging the duration